yangyuan173/Github_learn/readme.md

 ---------------------------------------

-This is a document to introduce some important git commands.
-Text within < > should be replaced for your own good.
+List of important git commands.
+Text within < > should be replaced by your own information.

 ---------------------------------------
 - Download and install [Github Desktop] (https://desktop.github.com/).